SEO History. How SEO Has Changed In Over 25 Years.

 With the enhancement of the internet, the urge to be found has also developed.
 So SEO.

 In the mid-nineties, I got on the internet.
-Internet was offered with 64Kbit / s and with 2 lines you could even achieve double the speed.
+Internet was offered with 64Kbit / s, and with 2 lines, you could even achieve double the speed.
 Now searching for information and viewing websites online was a lot more accessible.
 A not negligible disadvantage was telephone costs.
 Every moment on the net cost money and double with bundling.
 It meant that not many people were not online (too) much.

 Websites were relatively simple, lots of text, straightforward.
-Making good looking webistes was difficult.
+Making good looking websites was difficult.
 CSS was not there yet, and all formatting was arranged where it was needed.
 To be found, you used the keywords meta.

-No one had heard of Google yet, and the search engine you used was Alta vista and Yahoo.
+No one had heard of Google yet, and the search engine you used was Alta Vista and Yahoo.